- Before the Contest

 This section addresses, in a brief and informal way, steps that you should take to get ready for a contest season and for each contest.
 It is worth reading.
 Where appropriate, links are included to point you to more extensive information.

 Make sure you have imported the latest wl_cty.dat file and downloaded the latest Super Check Partial (master.scp) file prior to the contest.
 Menu options for doing this may be found on the Tools menu of the Entry window.

 If you are using a Call History file, import that into the database also and make sure Call History Lookup is on.
 More information about Call History can be found in this section.Load the function key definition file that you plan to use into the database too.
 If you make any changes during testing, export your function keys to make sure your changes are saved.
-An explanation of how to create function key definitions is found here, with additional information specific to phone function key messages here.
-Click here to download Sample Function Key files for the major contests.
+An explanation of how to create function key definitions is found HERE, with additional information specific to phone function key messages HERE.
+Sample Function Key files for the major contests can be found in the >Downloads >Function Key Files folders for CW, SSB, and Digital modes .
 Click here to watch videos about downloading and configuring your data files.

-If you’re going to be operating in a remote location without Internet access, use the >Tools >Download the latest pdf version of the manual to store a local copy of the documentation in case you need to reference it when disconnected from the website.
+If you’re going to be operating in a remote location without Internet access, go to the >Downloads >Documentation Downloads (PDF) folder for a PDF version of the manual.
+Store a local copy of the documentation in case you need to reference it when disconnected from the website.

 Today, the program supports CW, SSB and multiple digital modes, close to 300 contests, and a wide variety of radios and ancillary equipment.
 Contest rules change all the time, and organizers often forget to let logging software developers know.
 If this were a conventional software project, any sane programmer would declare it “untestable.”